andyatkinson/blog/_posts/2019-08-07-ideal-coworking-spot-remote-programmer.md

 #### Part-Time Member Option

 As a solo remote-based programmer, I never ended up needing conference rooms, or printing services.
-I understand that a coworking space needs to operate profitably, but there usually seemsto be services included that I don't need, without a way to exclude those and pay a bit less.
+I understand that a coworking space needs to operate profitably, but there are usually services included that I am paying for with my membership, that I can't exclude.
 Some places do not offer a part-time option at all.

 #### Summary